lingtorp/blog/drafts/2018-12-05-OpenGL-SSBO-indirect-drawing.md

 ## Indirect drawcalls
 Now that we got the confusion going we take a couple of steps back and see how the OpenGL drawcalls build on each other with each and everyone of them adding some sort of functionality.

+OpenGL has this thing where sometimes one of the arguments on a function works in different ways depending on some criteria.
+One such as example is the .... // TODO

 [glDrawElements](http://docs.gl/gl4/glDrawElements) - draws vertices using indices from _GL_ELEMENT_ARRAY_

 [glMultiDrawElements](http://docs.gl/gl4/glMultiDrawElements) -